ServiceWeaver/weaver/website/docs.md

-As the header explains, you can visualize and query the metrics by installing Prometheus and configuring it, using the provided stanza, to periodically scrape the `/debug/serviceweaver/prometheus` endpoint of the provided target.
+As the header explains, you can visualize and query the metrics by installing Prometheus and configuring it, using the provided stanza, to periodically scrape the `/debug/serviceweaver/prometheus` endpoint of the provided target (`127.0.0.1:43087` in the example above).
 You can also inspect the metrics manually.
 The metrics page shows the latest value of every metric in your application followed by [the metrics that Service Weaver automatically creates for you](#metrics-auto-generated-metrics).

 ## Profiling